puppetlabs/gatling-puppet-load-test/NEW_README.md

 ### Requirements

-In order to run the the software in this repo, you need the following requirements installed.
+In order to run the software in this repo, you need the following requirements installed.

 * [Ruby](https://www.ruby-lang.org/en/)